Mikrofabriken/blender_save_to_dxf/README.md

 The Blender file must be saved before export.
 Once the file is saved the expored .dxf will end up in the same folder, with the same name but a .dxf extentions instead of .blend.

 # Requirements
-If you're auditious enough to build yourself this addon require:
+If you're auditious enough to build a zip-file yourself this addon require:

 ``` ezdxf ```